Chief financial officers are all too often the friend or

 the foe of HR leaders, and according to the latest reports, HR is under increased pressure to get more done for less.

-In Australia, 45% of CFOs* said their companies have become more productive by boosting output from teams without providing additional resources
+In Australia, 45% of CFOs* said their companies have become more productive by boosting output from teams without providing additional resources, ahead of technology

 improvements (40%), and process and infrastructure improvements (34%).
 These findings coincide with recent figures from the Australian Bureau of Statistics (ABS) that showed flat-lining employment figures alongside steady unemployment at 5.4% in October.